- How to import contacts

 - If you don’t have the contact IDs included in your CSV file then Capsule will do the duplicate matching based on a combination of the contact name and email address.

 Whenever you update contacts using a csv import you always need to include a column for First & Last Name or Organization Name as well as email address.
 If you have a Capsule ID then that needs to be included as well.

 If you have managed to accidentally create duplicate contacts you can merge them yourself in Capsule, one pair at a time.

-If you’d like to get a list of all contacts that were updated in the most recent import then there’s a custom filter you can use: Go to People & Organizations List create a new list and use the drop down menu to filter for [Updated in Last Import] [yes]
+If you’d like to get a list of all contacts that were updated in the most recent import then there’s a custom filter you can use: Go to People & Organizations and Click More filters.
+Now look for the Updated in last import filter.
+Add it with [Yes] as the condition.

 - In Capsule, go to People & Organizations Import